Aryanaj13/Landing-Page/README.md

-# Landing-Page
-# Aryan Jain — Portfolio Website
+# Aryan Jain — Personal Landing Page

-Welcome to the official portfolio website of **Aryan Jain**.
-This site showcases Aryan's work, skills, projects, and professional background in a modern, responsive, and visually engaging format.
+Welcome to the **personal landing page** of **Aryan Jain**, designed to provide a quick and elegant overview of who Aryan is, what he does, and how to get in touch.

+This minimalist page serves as a digital business card — simple, fast, responsive, and straight to the point.

+---

-## 🌐 Live Website
+## 🌐 Live Preview

-You can view the live version here: [https://aryanjain.dev](https://aryanjain.dev) *(Update this URL if necessary)*
+🔗 [View Live](https://aryanjain.dev) *(Replace with actual URL)*

 ---